Kotlin/kotlin-by-example/examples/05_Collections/12_flatMap.md

 fun main() {

 //sampleStart
-    val numbers = listOf(1, 2, 3)                        // 1
+    val FruitsBag = listOf("apple","orange","banana","grapes")// 1

-    val tripled = numbers.flatMap { listOf(it, it, it) } // 2
+    val ClothesBag = listOf("shirts","pants","jeans")// 2
+    val Cart = listOf(FruitsBag,ClothesBag)// 3
+    val Bag=Cart.map{it}// 4
+    val ShoppingBag=Cart.flatMap{it}// 5
 //sampleEnd

-    println("Numbers: $numbers")
-    println("Transformed: $tripled")
+    println(ShoppingBag)
+    println(Bag)
 }
 ```

-1. Defines a collection of numbers.
+1. Defines a collection of Strings with fruit names.
-2. Builds a list in which every collection element is repeated three times.
-Important thing is that it's **not** a list of lists; it's a list of integers with nine elements.
+2. Defines a collection of Strings with clothes names.
+3. Adds 'FruitsBag & ClothesBag' to Cart list.
+4. Builds map of Cart elements, which is list of list
+5. Builds faltMap of Cart elements, which is not list of list but infact is single list consisting elements from both lists.